How to Write a Short Story: 5 Major Steps from Start to Finish

 Do you want to learn how to write a short story?
-Maybe you’d like to try writing a short story instead of a novel, or maybe you’re hoping to get more writing practice without the lengthy time commitment that a novel requires.
+Maybe you'd like to try writing a short story instead of a novel-length work, or maybe you're hoping to get more writing practice without the lengthy time commitment that a novel requires.

 The reality of writing stories?
 Not every short story writer wants to write a novel, but every novelist can benefit from writing short stories.
 However, short stories and novels are different—so naturally, how you write them has its differences, too.